-Shape: 5 main lobes possessing pointed tips; the classic Canadian Maple Leaf shape
+Shape: 5 main lobes possessing pointed tips, sometimes 3 lobed; the classic Canadian Maple Leaf shape

-Sinuses: Leaf sinuses where lobes meet are curved
+Sinuses: Leaf sinuses where lobes meet are rounded and broad

 SUGAR MAPLE BARK textures are quite variable showing deeper furrows with age.
 The oldest trees exhibit flake-like plates that are stubborn if you try to peel them off, while younger trees possess fairly smooth bark.
-Colors of the trees also vary exhibiting greenish-gray to gray when younger, while older trees exhibit silver-gray tones.
+Colors of the tree bark also vary exhibiting greenish-gray to gray when younger, while older trees exhibit more silver-gray tones.